 If you require time away from work you can be given permission by any doctor who is helping you.
 You may or may not decide to explain exactly what the problem is to your work.
 You have the right to keep your private information private.
 However, as we said above, if it might be your work that is making you depressed, then you will need to deal with the root cause.
 Remember that if you are signed off for an extended period your salary is reduced to statutory sick pay after a set amount of weeks.
 Also, you may not be eligible for sick leave from your job if you are still in a trial period or temporary contract.

-I’m going to leave you with a couple of useful links, and a summary of the key points.
+I’m going to leave you with a summary of the key points.

 - Remember that it is in your employer’s interests for you to be comfortable, content and hopefully happy in your workplace.
 You will be more productive and take less time off sick.
 If you are happy at work the good vibes will lift morale of the entire team.
 Speak to your boss, other staff members and make suggestions on how things can improve.
 Remember – if you don’t ask you don’t get.